 |Device Token/APID/PIN Registration||App Key/Secret & Token||Single: App Key/Secret & Token Enumerate: Master Secret||App Key/Secret & Token||App Key/Secret & Token1|

 |Push Message||Master Secret2||Scheduled Push: Master Secret||Scheduled Push: Master Secret||Scheduled Push: Master Secret|

 |Rich Push Message||App Key/Master Secret||User ID/Password||N/A||User ID/Password|

-Tags and aliases are considered obscure, but not secure in our system.
+Tags and named users are considered obscure, but not secure in our system.
 We recommend that you not use them to store sensitive information.
 The obscurity varies by platform, as push addresses/tokens are a different format for each vendor (Apple, Google, Microsoft, Amazon).
 Typically these are UUIDs or similar, but this is not guaranteed and should be considered proprietary in nature.
-In order to gain access to a specific device's tags or aliases from an unauthorized source you would need to guess the push identifier, which is mathematically improbable, or obtain it by other means.
+To gain access to a specific device's tags or the named user it belongs to from an unauthorized source you would need to guess the push identifier, which is mathematically improbable, or obtain it by other means.